KeyWgh/keywgh.github.io/teach/STAT4102_LAB.md

 	[LabHandout](courses/STAT4102/week11.pdf)

-	Good luck to your mid2.

 - Week 12, Nov.
 24th, Canceled

 - Week 13, Dec.
 1st, hw3&mid2

   [LabHandout](courses/STAT4102/week13.pdf)

+- Week 14, Dec.
+8th, hw4

+  This is the last lab this semester.
+I discussed the hw4 and showed an example where MLE is not consistent.

+  Good luck to your final.